MicrosoftDocs/fabric-docs/docs/data-factory/upgrade-paths.md

 ms.date: 11/2/2023
 ---

-# Upgrade pathways for Data Factory in Microsoft Fabric
+# Migrate to Data Factory in Microsoft Fabric

 Data Factory in Microsoft Fabric brings Power Query and Azure Data Factory together into a modern trusted data integration experience that empowers data and business professionals to extract, load, and transform data for their organization.
 In addition, powerful data orchestration capabilities enable you to build simple to complex data workflows that orchestrate the steps needed for your data integration needs.